 During your consultation, we will talk about the surgery so that you will have a good understanding of the procedure and realistic expectations about the results.
 We will also discuss the risks and limitations and, of course, any questions or concerns.
-I will examine and measure your breasts, take photographs for reference during your surgery, and discuss with you your health history and any current medications you may be taking to make certain that this procedure may be executed safely.
+I will examine and measure your breasts, take photographs for reference during your surgery, and discuss with you your health history and any current medications you are taking to make certain that this procedure can be executed safely.
 Some insurance companies will cover this procedure if it is medically necessary and meets their requirements.
 If you have checked your policy and are pursuing this surgery under the guidelines of your policy, we also will send a “predetermination letter” to your insurance company.

 During your breast reduction procedure, we reduce the size, shape, and position of your breasts by surgical removal of breast fat, tissue, and skin.
 Your nipples and areola are repositioned and, if necessary, I also reduce the size of the enlarged areola (which results from the skin stretching over a period of time).

 Breast reduction is done under general anesthesia either here at our fully accredited surgery center or at an out-patient facility chosen within the guidelines of your insurance provider.

 Post-surgical discomfort may linger for a couple of days after surgery.
 Medication will help with any discomfort.
 The day after surgery, we will remove your dressings, and you will be released in a surgical bra, which you should continue to wear.
 Most of your sutures will be internal ones that dissolve, but occasionally, a few sutures will need to be removed one week after surgery.
-Most women return to work in 7-10 days, but minor fatigue may persist a few weeks after your surgery.
+Most women return to work in seven to 10 days, but minor fatigue may persist a few weeks after your surgery.
 More details and instructions on your post-op care will be provided, and we will determine when you can return to normal activities during your post-op visit with us.